Garden Route Highlights + Addo with HotSpots2C

 We hopped on a 4×4 open safari vehicle just before dawn and drove along the main game viewing area at Addo Main Camp.
 It didn’t start well.
 For the first two hours, we just saw three hyenas, some kudus and zebras.
 It was very disappointing!!

-However, we then took our own vehicle and drove around the park for four more hours and ended up spotting herds of kudus, red hartebeest (first time I saw this animal), warthogs, elephants, flightless dung beetles, a cape buffalo, even a black-backed jackal and a caracal.
+However, we then took our vehicle and drove around the park for four more hours and ended up spotting herds of kudus, red hartebeest (the first time I saw this animal), warthogs, elephants, flightless dung beetles, a cape buffalo, and even a black-backed jackal and a caracal.

 Addo has a diversely beautiful landscape and you can get very close to the animals.
 We drove near zebras and elephants without disturbing them.
-In fact, more than once we were completely surrounded by elephants of all sizes and ages.
+More than once we were surrounded by elephants of all sizes and ages.

 It was exhilarating!

-In the end, we left the Addo Elephant Park very happy and pleased to have had the opportunity for a closer look at South African’s wildlife and headed back to Jeffrey’s Bay.
+In the end, we left the Addo Elephant Park very happy and pleased to have had the opportunity for a closer look at South Africa’s wildlife and headed back to Jeffrey’s Bay.

 J-Bay is located in the Eastern Cape province of South Africa about 75 km southwest of Port Elizabeth, and I couldn’t wait to surf its legendary waves.